Manager – Amanda Cooper

 Amanda has been with us since March 2012.
 She is enthusiastic and approachable with an infectious smile and a sunny disposition!
 She sets a fantastic example to everyone at the home with her hands on approach and helps make Woodley Grange the best home in the Test Valley region.

-Amanda holds qualifications in Health and Social Care and has completed her QCF Level 5 accreditation, is a qualified trainer for safeguarding and a trainer in dementia.
+Amanda holds qualifications in Health and Social Care and has completed her Master’s Degree equivalent, QCF Level 7 accreditation.
+She is also a qualified trainer for safeguarding and a trainer in dementia.
 She continues to maintain her qualifications and knowledge through attendance at training courses and seminars throughout the year.

 In her spare time, Amanda enjoys swimming, aqua-size and cycling.
 She also has a cat called Smudge – which she is allergic to!

 Sue has worked at Woodley Grange for over 25 years.
 She’s stopped counting now!
 Sue is a dedicated and experienced Head of Care.
 Her main role as Head of Care is to audit and monitor the care at Woodley Grange to ensure that it remains at an exceptional standard.

 Sue has 4 grown up children and 10 dogs!
 She is an animal lover.
 Sue is also an ardent football supporter and a season ticket holder at Southampton football club.

 In her spare time, Sue enjoys spending time with her family of kids and animals and of course the football.

 Angela joined Woodley Grange in 2016 as our Head of Care and brings over 10 years of care industry expertise to Woodley.
 Following 25 years working in Optics, Angela took the decision to change her career after caring for her father who had a terminal illness; she is truly passionate about making a difference.